 Management of federal lands will recognize valid existing rights and interests in federal land.
-Livestock grazing permits and preference, mineral leases, mining claims, recreation permits and concessionaire contracts, and rights-of-way form the backbone of the county's communities.
+Livestock grazing rights established by permit and preference, mineral leases, mining claims, recreation permits and concessionaire contracts, and rights-of-way form the backbone of the county's communities.